coolcoder613eb/Haiku-PyAPI/README.md

 The API is not stable and subject to change.
 The bindings for the app kit are mostly complete, but a couple of functions are missing.
 The interface kit has the essentials (buttons, text boxes, etc.), but many items are missing.
 The other kits have not been ported yet.
+Expect a lot of use-after-frees, double frees, and memory leaks.

 ## Installing